 Client Impact Stories

-Leveraging Operations Data and Analytics to Optimize the Global IT Infrastructure of a Multi-Billion Insurance Firm
+Leveraging Operations Data and Analytics to Optimize low interest unsecured loan the Global IT Infrastructure of a Multi-Billion Insurance Firm

 The Global CIO of a multi-billion insurance provider was looking to find ways to optimize its IT expenditure.
 The firm spent a significant amount of its annual budget on IT (with over half being spent on IT Infrastructure).
 In addition, a recent acquisition expanded its global reach but also further complicated its technology landscape.
 The firm engaged SSA to conduct an assessment of the capabilities of its Infrastructure group outside of the US (across 37 countries).